 Col del Sommeiller is a high mountain pass at an elevation of 2.993m (9,819ft) above the sea level, located in the Alpi Cozie between the Italian and French border.
 It's one of the highest roads of Europe.
 This beautiful 26 kilometre climb above Bardonecchia has it all: hairpins, alpine dams, a lake at the summit, and views to die for.

 It's one of the highest accessible points by 4x4 in Europe.
 At the summit there’s a stunning blue turquoise lake.
-Access from the Italian side starts in the village of Bardonecchia, in the road to Rochemolles and dirt up the hill.
+Access from the Italian side starts from the village of Bardonecchia, in the road to Rochemolles and dirt up the hill.
 This way achieves the highest elevation of the entire chain of the Alps: 3,009 m above sea level.
 Most of the track is a dirt road, from the Shelter Scarfiotti (2,163m) to the hill, it is not easy and it takes full transitability only between July and August.
 The road was opened in 1962 and in the following years were the lifts open for skiing on the glacier Sommeiller.
 These projects were closed in 1980 due to the backlog of the glacier and the practicability of the road is always difficult.